Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Tips on Selling to China

-China has a massive population of 1,379 million people.
-The combined populations of the EU + USA + Russia + Brazil + Mexico + Canada + Australia + New Zealand is still less when compared to China!
-30% of the population in China is under 25 years of age (source cia.gov).
+China has a massive population of 1,42 billion people.
+The combined populations of the EU + USA + Russia + Brazil + Mexico + Canada + Australia + New Zealand are still less than China’s!
+Over 69% of the population in China is between the ages of 15 and 64 (source cia.gov).

 China’s growing middle class will lead to market opportunities for foreign companies in consumer-based industries and in the services sector.
 Consumer-based and services sector companies view e-commerce as an explosive area for growth.

-In China international business is mainly conducted in US$.
+In China, international business transactions are predominantly conducted in US dollars.

-The Chinese concept of guanxi refers to the quality of your contacts.
-Business introductions are vital for developing business in China.
+The Chinese concept of guanxi pertains to the quality and depth of your connections.
+Business introductions are essential for developing successful business ventures in China.

-In China, the family name comes first.
-A contact with the name of Li Jing should be addressed as Ms Li.
+In China, the family name precedes the given name.
+For instance, someone named Li Jing should be addressed as Ms. Li.

-Never publicly criticise or contradict anyone, refer to a mistake, show anger or disagree with a business contact – this is known as losing face.
-Discuss any concerns discreetly in private.
+Never publicly criticize or contradict anyone, mention a mistake, display anger, or disagree with a business contact.
+This behaviour, known as “losing face,” can damage relationships.
+Address any concerns privately and discreetly.

-During meetings, the trick is to identify the key decision-makers.
-This can be done by observing who walks into the room first, who opens the discussions in the meeting, who sits in the middle of the table and who the delegation defers to.
+During meetings, it is essential to identify the key decision-makers.
+This can be achieved by observing who enters the room first, initiates the discussions, sits at the centre of the table, and commands the delegation’s attention.

 Setting up in China – Selling to China